Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 This example only scratches the barest surface of what you can do with **`plt`**.
-Future workshops will dive into deeper detail about how **`matplotlib`** works and what you can do with it.
+If people want to learn more, we can have future workshops that dive into deeper detail about how **`matplotlib`** works and what you can do with it.

 ---
 ### 3.3 Working with `DataFrame`s using **`pandas`**